webdevphi/Winter-2018-Workshops/1-React/README.md

 render(<App name="Marcel" />, document.getElementById('app')
 ```
+- The super call within the constructor is mandatory as it maps the props to `this.props`
-- we can inject code into the jsx templates with `{` `}` we can put any javascript in there that will evaluate to a value.
+- We can inject JavaScript code into the jsx templates with `{` `}`

-Now if you rebuild your code with `webpack` you should see "Hello Marcel" or whatever your name is :)
-So as you can tell props are static variables that come through the parent component or in this case, the render function call.
-They are useful for when you know something won't change over time, or very little.
-Every parameter you pass into the `App` component get's mapped to a property on `this.props`.
-Neat!

 *State*